 The Community Pedestrian and Bicycle Safety Program (CPBSP) was launched by UC Berkeley SafeTREC in collaboration with California Walks to reduce pedestrian and bicycle fatalities and serious injuries in California communities.
 The CPBSP prioritizes working in communities that are at disproportionate risk for road traffic injuries and addressing the safety needs of people who are underserved by traditional transportation resources and planning, e.g., older adults, people with lower incomes, people with disabilities, people who use a mobility device, immigrant or refugee populations, and more.

 The CPBSP is supported by funding from the California Office of Traffic Safety (OTS).
-We have a key partnership with the non-profit agency California Walks.
+We work in partnership with the non-profit agency California Walks

-The overall program goal is to engage residents and non-traditional partners in active transportation planning and to strengthen the capacity of community partners to create safer and more accessible streets for walking and biking in their neighborhoods.
+The program engages residents and non-traditional partners in active transportation planning and strengthens the capacity of community partners to create safer and more accessible streets for those walking and biking in their neighborhoods.
 We do this by:

 -